python/devguide/gh-faq.rst

 How to find a random issue?
 ---------------------------

-This is not supported by Github.
+This is not supported by GitHub.

 Where are regression labels?
 ----------------------------